ethersphere/swarm-docs/contents/runninganode.rst

 Supported Platforms
 =========================

-Geth runs on all major platforms (linux, MacOSX, Windows, also raspberry pie, android OS, iOS).
+Geth runs on all major platforms (linux, MacOSX, Windows, also raspberry pi, android OS, iOS).

 ..  note::
   This package has not been tested on platforms other than linux and OSX.